idiotWu/angular-smooth-scrollbar/README.md

 Update the scrollbar right now.
 This will be useful when you modified scroll content.

-If you don't do this manually, scrollbar will be updated everytime you start scrolling (a rest(100ms) after continuous scrolling will terminate current scroll action, and when you start scrolling again, `update` will be called).
+If you don't do this manually, scrollbar will be updated with 100ms debounce.

 Callback will be invoked with scroolbar instance after scrollbar updated.